APPLICATION

 Key quality features

-Evaluation is more than a gastronomic treat
+Evaluation is more than a gastronomic treat.

 Homogeneity

-It guarantees an even growth under similar conditions
+It guarantees even growth under similar conditions.

 Product integrity

-The shape of the form must be preserved, the lesser handling the better
+The shape of the form must be preserved; the lesser handling, the better.

 Taste